-You can complain in writing to the Chair of Governors of the school.
+Should you feel that your complaint has been unresolved at Stage 2, you can complain in writing to the Chair of Governors of the school.
 You should make it clear why you are complaining, who you have already spoken to and what you want to happen as a result of your complaint.